Danucas/robin/README.md

 >
 >claping.wav
 >
->Choose a file: cat_2  *type the file name excluding the .wav extension*
+>Choose a file: schedule

+type the file name excluding the .wav extension